martgil/webext-docs/tabs.rst

       :name: ``createProperties``
       :type: (object)

       Properties for the new tab.
-Defaults to an empty tab, if no ``url`` is provided.
+Defaults to an empty tab, if no :value:`url` is provided.

       .. api-member::
          :name: [``active``]